Howlerloud/Essex-Pc-s/README.md

   <li>I want a good idea of what parts are necessary to build a Pc.</li>
   <li>I want to be able to check the parts I have chosen are a good choice in the current market.</li>
   <li>I want to be able to navigate the site easily to find the information I want quickly.</li>
-  <li>I cant decide what build I want it would be easier if I saw it in person.</li>
+  <li>I can't decide what build I want.
+It would be easier if I saw it in person.</li>
 </ol>
 <h3>Returning User Goals</h3>
 <ol>
-  <li>To see what steps are needed to build a pc.</li>
+  <li>To see what steps are needed to build a PC.</li>
   <li>My Pc wont boot, what are some common issues I should check first.</li>
 </ol>
 <h3>Frequent User Goals</h3>